Drug-Free Awareness Policy

 Alcohol and Drug Abuse Prevention Program Notice

-All LCC employees are notified that it is the policy of LCC that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance and the unlawful possession, use or distribution of alcohol on LCC property, or as a part of any LCC function, are strictly prohibited.
+All LCC students are notified that it is the policy of LCC that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance and the unlawful possession, use or distribution of alcohol on LCC property, or as a part of any LCC function, are strictly prohibited.

-Any violation of the above-described policy by any LCC employee will result in corrective discipline up to and including termination.
 Any violation of the above-described policy by any LCC student will result in discipline up to and including expulsion.
 All violations of these policies will be referred to the appropriate Office of the District Attorney or the Office of the United States Attorney for prosecution.

 The New Mexico State Criminal Code provides for criminal sanctions for the unlawful possession or distribution of illicit drugs and alcohol including imprisonment, fines and forfeiture of property.
 Federal law provides for criminal sanctions ranging from imprisonment for not more than five (5) years to life in prison, and fines ranging up to ten (10) million dollars.
 This is not inclusive of all the possible sanctions.